nqnm/Colorful/.github/README.md

 chmod +x install.sh && ./install.sh
 ```

-> If you want to perform a manual installation you can read the script and manually install it step-by-step.
+If you want to perform a manual installation you can read the script and manually install it step-by-step.

-> **Info**: The installation script may work on other Debian-based systems but it is always tested on `Xfce` using **Kali Linux**.
+> **Note**: The installation script may work on other Debian-based systems but it is always tested on `Xfce` using **Kali Linux**.

-> **Note**: Distribution updates and upgrades do sometimes change the dependencies and also other installations steps do change over time so it is a challenge to consistently maintain this installation script compatible for multiple distributions.
+> **Warning**: Distribution updates and upgrades do sometimes change the dependencies and also other installations steps do change over time so it is a challenge to consistently maintain this installation script compatible for multiple distributions.

-> **Solution**: If you find an issue, you may need to modify the installation script.

 The script has four (4) symbols: